Mercury Outboard Decal Replacement

 NOTE: We replaced the decals on a 2003 Mercury 40HP 4-stroke outboard, but the steps are the same or similar for most Mercury outboards.

-Tools and Parts Needed – Mercury Outboard Decal Replacement
+Tools and Supplies – Mercury Outboard Decal Replacement

 Outboard Decal Removal